 It’s a learning disability that results in difficulty with the process of handwriting and expressing oneself in written form.

 So when should you start to worry about possible dysgraphia or that your child is struggling with writing more than would typically be expected?
 Obviously all kids start out with messy printing when they make their first clumsy attempts at holding a crayon.
-Writing is a very complicated skill that takes years to develop, but at some point children struggling with dysgraphia will start falling behind their peers and presenting with various struggles, then it’s time to take a closer look.
+Writing is a very complicated skill that takes years to develop, but at some point children with dysgraphia will start falling behind their peers and presenting with various struggles, then it’s time to take a closer look.

-How is dysgraphia diagnosed?
+How is Dysgraphia diagnosed?

 In our experience it is extremely challenging to get a formal diagnosis.
 There is little consistency and no single test that gives a definitive diagnosis.
 Instead diagnosis relies on a battery of tests and observations over time.
 In our experience the school was willing to begin accommodations simply based on teacher observations.
-Testing can be very expensive and difficult to access, even for the schools who often have very limited professional resources.
-If you are unable to access support through a school and wish to pursue a diagnosis look for psychologists or doctors who specialize in the diagnosis of learning disabilities.
+Testing can be very expensive and difficult to access, especially for the schools who often have very limited professional resources.
+If you are unable to access support through a school and wish to pursue a diagnosis look for occupational therapists, psychologists or doctors who specialize in the diagnosis of learning disabilities.

 Once it’s determined your child does have dysgraphia, or even if you are still in the difficult process of trying to get a confirmed diagnosis, there are things you can do to help promote their well-being and learning in the classroom or homeschool.
-Many of these dysgraphia accommodations are not hard to implement and will make a world of difference to the child.
+Many of these accommodations are not hard to implement and will make a world of difference to the child.
 Dysgraphia is not something that can be cured, instead we need to change expectations and the environment.
 As an adult we have a lot of flexibility in how we present our ideas.
 Accommodations are readily accessible to adults, we need to do the same for children.